Update – Harrowstorm DLC (Last Updated 1st May 2020) build being refined and making gradual formatting changes.

 Healing Rotation / Priorities

-Your primary heals are Enchanted Growth and Healing Springs.
+Your primary heals are Enchanted Growth and Illustrious Healing.
 Pretty much all of your other abilities, including your healing ones, are used as ‘buffs’ or for emergencies.

 Use Ice Fortress every 15-20 seconds rather than waiting 24 seconds for it to end (as it’s going to hit different people each time).
-Ice Fortress gives you and 11 allies a Physical and Spell Resistance buff so be sure to keep it up as needed.
+Ice Fortress gives you and 11 allies a Physical and Spell Resistance buff so be sure to keep it up.

 Keep Blue Betty and Deceptive Predator up as much as you can (remember Blue Betty is a free personal purge (you have to refresh it obviously!).
 Deceptive Predator is used more defensively and/or as a slight speed boost.
 Blue Betty you should try to get into the habit of always keeping up.
 This does take a little getting used to.